 Professor Susan Krumdieck Research Website

-Dedicated to joining up a consortium of universities and organisations, joining with communities, policy makers and industry to use Transition Engineering to impact the way we work.
+Dedicated to converging a consortium of universities and organisations, joining with communities, policy makers and industry to employ Transition Engineering as an effective discipline across all fields.
 The climate emergency brings urgency to this work.
 Engineering the transition of our current systems and operations is our social responsibility.

 Research, Innovation, Education, Transition Engineering